bioperl/bioperl-live/INSTALL.md

-LATEST VERSION

-The current version of BioPerl is 1.6.924 (https://metacpan.org/pod/BioPerl).

-BIOPERL INSTALLATION
+# BioPerl Installation

 The following are instructions for installing BioPerl on Unix, Linux, and Mac OS X. Windows installation instructions can be found in INSTALL.WIN.

-SYSTEM REQUIREMENTS
+# System Requirments

- * `Perl 5.6.1 or higher` Version 5.8 or higher is highly recommended.
-Modules are tested against version 5.8 and above.
+ * `Perl 5.6.1 or higher` Version 5.10 or higher is highly recommended.
+Modules are tested against version 5.14 and above.
  * `make` For Mac OS X, this requires installing the Xcode Developer Tools.

-PRELIMINARY PREPARATION
+# Preliminary Preparation

 These are optional, but regardless of your subsequent choice of installation method, it will help to carry out the following steps.